GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSXD-DRTutorial/ex3_gnirsxd_LXD10mm_cmdline.rst

 complicated topic.
 The quality of the results and what to use depend greatly on the wavelength regime and the grating.

-Our configuration in this example is cross-dispersed with short-blue camera and the 32 l/mm grating.
+Our configuration in this example is cross-dispersed with long-blue camera and the 10 l/mm grating.
 This configuration generally has a sufficient number of lines available in all the orders.

 For more information about wavelength calibration, see the